bbkbarbar/IoT-thermostat_Project/README.md

 Required libraries:
  - ESP8266 Community v2.7.3 (newer not applicable with currently used device(s))

+Endpoints:
+ - /result => for checking wanted status by actuator

 TODO list:
+ - Data logging on local mock server should works fine
  - tempSet can not be restored properly from EEPROM if it's last value > 255 (overflow occures)
    Tried to store in 2 places and concatenate.. now working yet.